devutkarsh/blog.github.io/content/post/API Gateway vs Edge Proxy service vs API Microgateway.md

 ![ngins-on-k8s](assets/images/tech/nginx-general-k8s.jpg)

 As the adoption of Kubernetes continues to grow, many of us are looking for robust solutions to manage load balancing within our clusters.
 Nginx, a powerful and flexible web server, is a popular choice for this purpose.
-In this post, we'll explore how to use Nginx as a load balancer service on Kubernetes using YAML manifests, avoiding the complexity of Helm.
+In this post, we'll explore how to use Nginx as a load balancer service on Kubernetes using YAML manifests, avoiding the complexity of Helm, and making it understandable that how nginx works.
 We'll also cover how to set up SSL certificates using secrets and configure an ingress resource.

 ## Prerequisites